- Date Posted

 PURPOSE OF POSITION

-This position is under the direct supervision of the Large Mammal Supervisor and is responsible for performing a variety of tasks related to animal care of black rhino, reticulated giraffe, lowland nyala, addax, slender-horned gazelle, Hartmann’s Mountain zebra, common eland, and Bactrian camel, many of which are part of active breeding programs.
+This position is under the direct supervision of the Large Mammal Supervisor and is responsible for performing a variety of tasks related to animal care of black rhino, reticulated giraffe, lowland nyala, yellow-backed duiker, addax, slender-horned gazelle, Hartmann’s Mountain zebra, Bactrian camel, and red river hog, many of which are part of active breeding programs.

 ESSENTIAL DUTIES AND RESPONSIBILITIES